FusionAuth/fusionauth-site/site/_posts/2018-09-14-active-directory-and-fusionauth-ciam-comparison.md

 ---
 layout: blog-post
 title: Active Directory and FusionAuth CIAM Comparison
+description: Compare FusionAuth and Active Directory for your identity and access management solution.
 author: Bryan Giese
-description: Compare FusionAuth and Active Directory for your identity and access management solution.
-categories: blog
 image: blogs/active-directory-and-fusionauth-comparison.jpg
+category: blog
-excerpt_separator: <!--more-->
+excerpt_separator: "<!--more-->"
 ---

 Active Directory and FusionAuth CIAM often come up together in conversations about identity solutions for modern web-enabled applications.
 While they fall under the umbrella of "identity management solutions," the truth is that Active Directory and FusionAuth have a substantially different set of features.
 Active Directory was originally developed for centralized domain management within Windows networks with hundreds of users.
 Over time they layered additional identity-focused services on the core hierarchical structure.

 <!--more-->

 In contrast, FusionAuth was designed from day-one as a user management solution for applications with thousands to millions of customers.
 This shift in focus is a significant difference between an Identity & Access Management (IAM) solution and a Customer Identity & Access Management (CIAM) solution.